 Optimising export processes to increase the reliability of data (e.g. container weights, seals) input in AP+,

-The next National Working Group workshops will therefore focus on adapting the AP+ French Cargo Community System to the new European Customs Code that will take effect in 2016.
+The next National Working Group workshops will therefore focus on adapting the AP+ French Port Community System to the new European Customs Code that will take effect in 2016.
 They will be held in the latter half of 2015 with an overall feedback meeting planned for December 2015.